Irrationality is the new norm.

 - Getting external links from reputable sources.

-Don’t just add whatever keywords pop in your head.
-If you want to drive actual traffic, you need to get some data to work with.
+Don’t just add whatever search terms pop in your head.
+If you want to drive actual traffic, you need to evaluate keyword difficulty and get some data to work with.

 I really like Clearscope for this.
 It’s a keyword research and content optimization tool with a super streamlined dashboard.